Ace-c/Minimal-Arch-Installation/README.md

-Follow these simple step and you'll have your right to say I use Arch...btw
+Follow these simple steps and you'll have your right to say `I use Arch, btw`

--   First make bootable drive of an Arch Linux (use Rufus) format in GPT style
+**1. Create a bootable Arch Linux USB drive**
+> [!NOTE]
+> You can use ventoy, etcher, rufus.
+If you're using rufus, use GPT style

--   Then make sure you have UEFI mode enabled in BIOS
+**2. Make sure you have UEFI mode enabled in BIOS**

--   Boot through your USB
+**3. Boot through your USB**

+&nbsp;

+## Setup Internet -
+> [!NOTE]
-> Setup Internet for wireless connection, If you're using ethernet skip this part.
+> If you're using Ethernet, skip this part & go to partionting step
 >
-> Or, If you have a problem to connecting with ethernet run this
+> Or, If you have a problem, connecting with ethernet run this cmd.
+Interface name could be diff, to check interface, run `ip link`
->
 > ```
 > systemctl start dhcpcd@enp0s0
 > ```
+>

--   For Wireless Connection
+-   **Setup Wireless Connection**

 ```
 iwctl
 ```

-Inside the `iwctl` prompt, use the `device list` command to list the available Wi-Fi devices:
+Inside the `iwctl` prompt, use the `device list` command to list the available Wi-Fi devices
 ```
 device list
 ```

-Use the `station <device> scan` command to scan for available Wi-Fi networks:
+Use the `station <device> scan` command to scan for available Wi-Fi networks
 ```
 iwctl station wlan0 scan
 ```

 After the scan is complete, use the `station <device> get-networks` command to list the available Wi-Fi networks:
 ```
 iwctl station wlan0 get-networks
 ```

 Connect to your network.
 ```
 iwctl -P "PASSPHRASE" station wlan0 connect "NETWORKNAME"
 ```

 Now, check your internet connection using